The feel of benchtop software with a computer-friendly user interface.

 Accelerate discovery—anytime, anywhere—with our powerful multi-instrument software application.

-WaveForms SDK (Software Development Kit) downloads automatically with the WaveForms application and provides libraries and examples to write custom applications in C, Python, and more.
+Digilent WaveForms SDK (Software Development Kit) downloads automatically with the digital waveform generator software application and provides libraries and examples to write custom applications in C, Python, and more.
 Third party toolkits are also available for NI LabVIEW and MATLAB (for most devices).

 Two user-controlled power supplies are available which vary in capability between devices.